marukun712/aikyo/docs/src/content/docs/tools/knowledge-en.md

 });
 ```

-**Operation:**
+**Functionality:**

 1. Fetches metadata for all connected companions from the `companions` Map.
 2. Converts the data into JSON-formatted strings and returns it.
-3. The LLM can reference this information to influence the conversation.
+3. The LLM can reference this information when processing conversations.

-## Registration in CompanionCard
+## Registration with CompanionCard

-The created Knowledge tool should be registered in the `knowledge` field of a `CompanionCard`:
+The created Knowledge tool should be registered in the `knowledge` field of a `CompanionCard`.

 ```typescript
 export const companionCard: CompanionCard = {